AlexxIT/SSHCommand/README.md

         command: ls -la
 ```

-if you want connect with ssh key, use this
+If you want connect with ssh key, use this:

 ```yaml
 script: